Skip to content

 }

-The local server opens visualizations directly in your browser and saves them to ~/.rhylthyme/visualizations/.
+The server runs locally and opens visualizations directly in your browser.

 Available Tools